 Get ready for more games: 'Squid Game' readies for Season 2

-LOS ANGELES -- It's official, the Netflix TV series "Squid Game" will be back for a season two, even though most TV shows in South Korea run for just one season.
-But due to the show's global success, its creator and director said, "I almost feel like you leave us no choice."
+LOS ANGELES -- The creator of Netflix's 'Squid Game' says the hit TV series will be back for a season two, even though most TV shows in South Korea run for just one season.
+Due to the show's global success, Hwang Dong-hyuk said, 'I almost feel like you leave us no choice.'

-"There's been so much pressure, so much demand and so much love for a second season," Hwang Dong-hyuk said at a red-carpet celebration for the show Monday night.
+'There's been so much pressure, so much demand and so much love for a second season,' he said at a red carpet celebration for the show Monday night.

 The dystopian survival drama from South Korea is said to have become Netflix's biggest-ever TV show.
 With that success has come global recognition for its stars.

 Model-turned-actress Jung Ho-yeon is used to traveling for the fashion world.
 But this time when she flew from Korea to Los Angeles, she met her first fan at the airport, an immigration officer who asked her for her autograph.

 Actor Park Hae-soo, who plays Jo Sang-woo in the series, said he 'made the big decision' to start an Instagram account.

 'Now I really wanted to communicate with the world and everybody, so I started my Instagram account,' said Park.

 The lead actor, Lee Jung-jae has been working in Korea for over 25 years.
 Now his life has changed because he's also recognized on the streets of America.